-Actually, SA2 specified DAA mechanism using broadcast as well as DAA mechanism using unicast in clause 5.6 "Mechanisms for Detect and Avoid (DAA)" of TS 23.256.
-UAV can select a communication mode (broadcast or unicast) for DAA deconfliction based on the input received from the application layer and A2X Policy.
-Therefore, for NR PC5, unicast is also supported for DAA mechanism.

-However, unicast deconfliction mode reuses the unicast mode V2X communication as specified in TS 23.287 which means DAA specific enhancements to the existing unicast communication is not needed.
+SA2 specified DAA mechanism using broadcast, as well as DAA mechanism using unicast over NR PC5 by reusing the unicast mode V2X communication as specified in TS 23.287.
+Because the contents related to DAA transmitted over PC5 reference point are transparent not only to the A2X layer but also to the AS layer, SA2's understanding is that DAA specific enhancements to the existing unicast communication are not needed and the work carried out in RAN2 supports what is defined in SA2.

 SA2 discussed the following RAN2 question and would like to provide the answer as below.